Volkswagen D24 engine: Technical description

 All variants (naturally aspirated and forced induction) displace 2383 cc from a cylinder bore of 76.48 mm, and a piston stroke of 86.4 mm.
 Its inline six cylinder block is constructed from grey cast iron, and has seven main bearings to support the die-forged steel crankshaft.
 The cast aluminium alloy cylinder head contains two valves per cylinder each with two concentric valve springs, and shim-adjustable bucket tappets.
 The valves are opened via a timing belt-driven single overhead camshaft (SOHC), and the combustion chamber compression ratio is 23.0:1.

 Attached to the cylinder head is a cast aluminium alloy intake manifold on one side, and two cast iron exhaust manifolds on the same side (it's a non cross flow engine) (one manifold for three cylinders) followed by a two in one exhaust pipe system.
 The fuel system uses a Bosch mechanical distributor-type (Bosch VE type) injection pump which feeds indirect fuel injection into a remote whirl pre-combustion chamber.

 The cooling system is composed of a timing belt driven water pump, an 87 °C thermostat in the engine block itself.
 The thermostat receives coolant from the engine block and from a bypass running from the engine head.
 This system allows a very accurate opening and closing operation, avoiding thermal shocks and big coolant temperatures amplitude.

 The initially available variant of the D24 produced a DIN-rated power output of 55 kW at 4,500 rpm; and it generated a torque of 155 Nm at 2,800 rpm.
 Subsequent minor updates and revisions resulted in differing power and torque ratings.

 The weight of this engine is 182 kg or 401 lbs.

 Applications

 The D24 was fitted in the Volkswagen LT range from Volkswagen Commercial Vehicles, with factory production from August 1978 to December 1995.
 Specific dates of the variants - CP: 08/78-11/82, DW: 12/82-07/92, 1S: 08/88-07/92, ACT: 08/92-12/95.

-The D24 was also found in a number of Volvo Cars - specifically the 240, 740, and 940 and was coupled to Volvo ZF, Automatic Aisin Warner AW55, Automatic Borg Warner BW55, M45, M46 (overdrive) or M47, M47 II and M90 transmissions.
+The D24 was also found in a number of Volvo models, specifically the 240, 740, and 940, and it was coupled to Volvo ZF, Automatic Aisin Warner AW55, Automatic Borg Warner BW55, M45, M46 (overdrive) or M47, M47 II and M90 transmissions.

 The D24 also found use in military vehicle applications.
 It was used in the Steyr-Daimler-Puch Pinzgauer High Mobility All-Terrain Vehicle 716 & 718 models in its turbocharged variant - the D24T.